How do I sign up (step one of three) for Housing & Dining?

 How can I get my post office box?

-»If you live on-campus, you will be automatically assigned a PO Box.
+»Living on-campus, you will be automatically assigned a PO Box.
 The rental is valid for the entire academic year.

 How can I find out what my Post Office Box number is?
-Is this associated with housing?

 »Your PO Box assignment will be sent via email, sometime prior to your Aug. arrival, with detailed information pertaining to your PO Box.
 You may call the USPS Clemson office for more information at 864-656-2351.